WPI-Economics/COVID19-london-mortality-map/README.md

-# collection of images for graphs and viz purposes
+# Map of COVID-19 deaths in MSOAs in London adjusted for age